NightShade256/rust-imgui-memory-editor/README.md

 This crate tries to stay close to the original widget's API.

+## Documentation

+You can access the docs for this crate [here](https://nightshade256.github.io/rust-imgui-memory-editor/imgui_memory_editor/index.html).

 ## License

 Both the `sys` and wrapper crates are licensed under the MIT license.